 As you can see it’s a lot of carbohydrates that need to be eaten and eating that much pasta or potatoes is not recommended.
 It’s important to eat foods that can be better absorbed by the muscles and will not cause gastrointestinal discomfort.
-So, you need to learn about the best carb loading recipes.
+So, you need to learn about the best carb loading meal plan.
 Not all carbohydrates do this.

 The glycaemic index (GI) determines the effect a certain food has on blood glucose with high-GI foods being broken down much quicker during digestion than low-GI foods, and are absorbed by the muscles more effectively.

 Foods with a high glycaemic load (GL) have a greater quantity of carbohydrates for a given weight of food, and together with GI allow your muscles to efficiently obtain more carbohydrates.
 A large intake of fibrous (typically low-GI) foods can lead to gastrointestinal discomfort so it may also be wise to focus on simple, low fiber foods to alleviate digestive issues.
-White potatoes are high-GI and GL and removing the skins reduces the fiber content, making mashed potatoes an ideal choice when carb-loading.
+White potatoes are high-GI and GL and removing the skins reduces the fiber content, making mashed potatoes an ideal choice when carb loading.

 As well as fiber there are other nutrients to limit…not only preventing unwanted digestive discomfort but also allowing for the increased calorie intake from carbohydrates alone.
 Dietary fat is very calorie-dense and should be significantly reduced, but protein should also be limited to approx. 1.2g·kg.
 Fat and protein can also slow down the digestion of carbohydrates therefore excessive intake can have a negative impact.

 Other things to avoid include alcohol for obvious reasons, but also spicy food as this can cause major gut problems like bloating and wind which you do not want whilst racing!
-Excessive fructose (fruit sugar) may also cause flatulence, bloating and pain and should be monitored closely if you have ever experienced such unexplained issues.
+Excessive fructose (fruit sugar) may also cause flatulence, bloating, and pain and should be monitored closely if you have ever experienced such unexplained issues.

-Gluten and lactose containing foods may also be limited/removed from the diet for any individuals with specific intolerances, or if you don’t regularly consume them anyway, it’s better not to introduce them in large quantities just before the competition!
+Gluten and lactose-containing foods may also be limited/removed from the diet for any individuals with specific intolerances, or if you don’t regularly consume them anyway, it’s better not to introduce them in large quantities just before the competition!

-How to Carb Load Before a Competition?
+How To Carb Load Before Marathon Competition?

 Hydration is fundamental during carb-loading because carbohydrates require water to get into the muscles.
 Drink plenty of fluids throughout the day especially with meals to aid absorption, but also to boost performance on race day.

-It’s also important to note that any athlete should practice any nutritional strategy before applying them for a major competition.
+It’s also important to note that any athlete should practice any nutritional strategy before applying them to a major competition.
 This is the same for carb-loading.
 Consuming foods that your body is not used to can have a negative effect.
-If you normally have porridge with skimmed milk before training, why would you choose a bowl of chocolate cereal with full fat milk before a race?
+If you normally have porridge with skimmed milk before training, why would you choose a bowl of chocolate cereal with full-fat milk before a race?
 You wouldn’t.
 Stick to foods you know and have practiced with before in the days/hours before a race to prevent unexpected digestive complications.